Dingiswayo: Death and legacy

-In 1816 Shaka returned to the Zulu to claim chieftainship, while still recognising the larger Mthethwa and Dingiswayo as overlord.
+In 1816 Shaka returned to the Zulu to claim chieftainship, while still recognising the larger Mthethwa and Dingiswayo as overlords.
 However, in the course of an attempted invasion of Zwide's territory, Dingiswayo was captured and beheaded by Zwide at Ngome, near Nongoma.
-His personal possessions were buried in his kraal.
+His possessions were buried in his kraal.
 Dingiswayo's grave is on the north bank of the Tugela River, in KheKheKhe's kraal.
 The Mthethwa forces were defeated and scattered temporarily, with the remnants reforming under Shaka.
 Zwide was later defeated by Shaka in the Zulu Civil War.

 Dingiswayo's career marked a watershed in the history of south-east Africa.
-During his exile he was exposed to European ideas and he put these into practice to produce a disciplined and highly organised army for the first time in the region.
+During his exile, he was exposed to European ideas and he put these into practice to produce a disciplined and highly organised army for the first time in the region.
 After his death, Shaka extended these ideas to create a rigidly disciplined society to complement Dingiswayo's military reforms.